BramSrna/ElevatorControlSystem/README.md

 Files involved in the system:
 	Elevator.java
 		Class ised to simulate an elevator.
 Simulates the lights, buttons, door, and movement.
-    ElevatorSubsystem.java
+    	Elevator_Subsystem.java
         	Class used to control the Elevator objects in the simulation.
 Communicates with the Scheduler to control the movement of the elevators as well as other elevator behaviour, sich as opening the door.
     	ElevatorSubsystemTests.java
         	Contains JUnit test cases for the ElevatorSubsystem class.
 	ElevatorTests.java
 		Contains JUnit test cases for the Elevator class.
     	Floor.java
         	Class used to simulate a floor.
 Simulates the lights and buttons.
     	FloorSubsystem.java
         	Class used to control the floors in the simulation.
 Updates floors with elevator location and controls communication with the scheduler.
     	FloorSubsytemTests.java
         	Contains JUnit test cases for the FloorSubsystem class.
-    Scheduler.java
+	Request.java
+		Class used to monitor requests for the system to perform/ Scheduler.java
         	Simulates the Scheduler for the system.
 Controls both the FloorSubsystem and the Elevator classes.
 In charge of telling the classes what to do.
 This includes moving the elevator, turning on and off ligths, etc.
     	SchedulerAlgorithm.java
 		Controls the logic for taking requests and divvying the requests to the proper Elevator to minimize wait time.
 	SchedulerTest.java
         	Contains JUnit test cases for the Scheduelr class.
 	ServerPattern.java
 		An abstract class that runs a Thread used to constantly receive data and add the received packets to a shared buffer.
 Implementation classes then wait on this shared buffer to get messages.
     	TestHost.java
         	Helper class used in JUnit test cases by acting as an EchoServer.
     	UserInterface.java
         	Contains the code needed for communicating with the user and obtaining needed information.
     	UtilityInformation.java
         	Header file containg important information shared between the three systems.

 Setup instructions:
 	1. Extract the zip file, this should contain the code for the assignment and all UML diagrams